 Philp Yenyo has been waiting for 20 years to take his kids to a baseball game.

-Now, thanks to the Cleveland Indians' decision to change their name to the Cleveland Guardians, the Native American dad can finally go.
+Now, thanks to the Cleveland Indians' recent decision to change their name to the Cleveland Guardians, the Native American dad can finally go.

 "For them to be seen as human beings instead of a sports team mascot is really important," said Yenyo, of the Mēxihcah nation.